mgchandler/brisect/README.md

 		- Current `python-libtiepie` version does not work with most recent drivers - use v8.1.9
 	- [ ] Read in magnitude and phase data.
 		- [x] Read in data in real time as well!
+	- [x] Pass in and measure arbitrary signals.
+		- Currently, multiplexed signals of N single frequencies with different amplitudes supported.
+		- Bands and chirps would be of interest in the future, but not currently implemented.
-	- [ ] Process input data to meaningful form.
+	- [x] Process input data to meaningful form.
 - Feedback loop for detection:
 	- [ ] Determine geometry of the part being inspected.
 		- [x] Coarse scan of entire domain with zaber.
 		- [ ] In first instance, fit a box to metallic region.
 		- [ ] More clever prediction of geometry from resulting map.
-	- [ ] Coarse scan of part for defects.
+	- [x] Coarse scan of part for defects.
-		- [ ] Similar scanning of part domain.
 		- [ ] Look for deviations from pristine material.
 		- [ ] Identify a way to return to these regions for a more fine scan
 	- [ ] For phase: compare phase difference of input signal to output signal.
-		- [ ] Check how good our generated input signal is, vs channel measurement on handyscope
+		- [x] Check how good our generated input signal is, vs channel measurement on handyscope
+			- Signal looks very good, small amount of noise but not awful.
+			  There is a phase difference from the generation depending on when generator started and stopped - will be necessary to measure the generated signal on the handyscope to compare to the output from the coil.
 - Miscellaneous:
 	- [x] Select a more appropriate capacitor.
 	- [x] Select a more appropriate frequency.